 Off-gassing on the Emma Hybrid Comfort is good.

 The smell was strong right out of the box.
-It took 7 days to fully off-gas, where the average off-gassing period is only 4.37 days.
+It took 7 days to fully off-gas which matches the average days we see in our testing..

 Initial Smell Strength